nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `delete group 1` will delete the first group listed in the group list panel of CLIpboard.
+- `delete group 1` will delete the first group listed in the group list.

 [Back to list of features](#features)

 ### Editing a group: `edit group`

-Edits an existing group in the group list.
+Use this command to edit the name of an existing group.

 **Command Format:**

 ```
 edit group <INDEX> <NEW GROUP NAME>
 ```

-- Edits the group name of the group at index specified in `<INDEX>`.

 Examples: